Financial Aid

 High School Diploma

-Students must have earned a high school diploma or its equivalent (GED or passing score on an accepted Ability to Benefit measure) in order to be eligible for financial assistance.
+Students must have earned a high school diploma or its equivalent (GED) in order to be eligible for financial assistance.

 Full-Time Enrollment

 Students must generally be enrolled full-time (12 hours undergraduate) in order to receive all types of financial aid.
-Federal Title IV Aid (Pell, SEOG, Perkins, Federal Work-Study, Federal Direct Stafford) may be awarded to at least half-time students (6 credit hours undergraduate) and in special circumstances less than full-time students may receive Muskingum aid.
-Students with bachelors degrees may be considered only for Federal Direct Stafford Loans or private loans.
+Federal Direct Loans may be awarded to at least half-time students (6 credit hours undergraduate) and in special circumstances less than full-time students may receive Muskingum aid.
+Federal and State Grants will be pro-rated for less than full-time students.
+Students with bachelors degrees may be considered only for Federal Direct Loans or private loans.

 Selective Service